 Often, patients forget that the time after facet joint surgery is as important as time spent in surgery.
 With facet thermal ablation, you will be able to return home right after your surgery is completed.
 The doctor will suggest that you become active immediately after the surgery so that you don’t experience any tightness or soreness.
 Patients have reported feeling relief from facet joint pain only minutes after the operation, and many are back to a full schedule of activities days or weeks after their facet joint ablation.
 It will be important for you to stay healthy after your surgery.
 Avoid any weight gains, as this can add unwanted stress to already weakened facet joints.
-With your doctor’s permission, you may even want to consider low-impact, cardiovascular activities like swimming and walking to ensure that your muscles stay strong and lithe.
+With your physician’s permission, you may even want to consider low-impact, cardiovascular activities like swimming and walking to ensure that your muscles stay strong and lithe.

 If you would like more information about facet joint ablation, or would like to speak to the medical team at Laser Spine Institute (LSI) about any other painful condition that is affecting your neck and back, contact us today.
 Our minimally-invasive, endoscopic procedures have helped tens of thousands of people rediscover a life without pain.
 We’ll be happy to review your MRI or CT scan, completely free of charge.